 Der Art Club in Österreich.
 Zeugen

-und Zeugnisse eines Aufbruchs
+und Zeugnisse eines Aufbruchs, Vienna

 Typisch Frau, Bonner Kunstverein, Bonn;